Emergency Dentistry – Houston, TX

 Fast, Pain-Relieving Dentistry

 Dealing with dental emergencies can be difficult, because you can never truly be prepared to handle them when they occur.
 That’s why it’s always a good idea to have a trusted emergency dentist’s phone number on-hand, just in case.
-At Sunrise Dental, we offer same-day emergency dental appointments in Houston for patients who require urgent attention.
+At Sunrise Dental Center, we offer same-day dental appointments for emergency dentistry in Houston, TX for patients who require urgent attention.
 That way, you don’t have to sit in discomfort wondering what oral problems you’re facing.

 - Sedation Dentistry Available